 - The dried and powdered bark of the drumstick root can also be used for fungal skin infections.

 Moringa leaves are high in several anti-aging compounds.
 They lower the effects of oxidative stress and inflammation.
 They also protect against chronic diseases, such as stomach, lung or colon cancer; diabetes; hypertension; and age-related eye disorders.

 The anti-oxidants present in Moringa leaves slow down the effects of ageing and also helps in restoring enzymes and estrogen.

 - Moringa finds its applications in Ayurveda in providing the cure for stomach ulcers, liver disease, kidney damage, fungal or yeast infections (such as candida), digestive complaints, and infections.

 - Its oil boosts liver function and detoxifies the body.
 Regular consumption of Moringa can help to find relief from kidney stones, urinary tract infections, constipation, fluid retention/ edema, and diarrhea.

 Moringa contains chlorogenic acid that can help control blood sugar levels.
 This gives it its natural anti-diabetic and hormone-balancing properties.

 Nourishes the skin

-Moringa reduces athlete’s foot, eliminates odours, reduces dandruff, and helps in curing burns and bites.
+Moringa reduces athlete’s foot, eliminates odors, reduces dandruff, and helps in curing burns and bites.

 Boosts brain health